alansong21/retarget/README.md

 Calculates service fees for buyers and reward bonuses for carriers in real time, based on relevant contextual variables (e.g., demand, distance, order size).

-# building and installing
+# Building and Installing

-1. In one terminal, we start the backend server:
+1. In one terminal, we install the requisites for the backend server:
 ```bash
 cd backend
 python3 -m venv venv